-- To elect four Class I directors of the Company to serve until the Company's 2002 Annual Meeting (the "Company Board Proposal"). - To appoint the firm of Ernst & Young LLP, independent auditors, to serve as the Company's independent auditors for the 1999 fiscal year until the Company's 2000 Annual Meeting, and to refer the determination of the auditors' remuneration to the Board (collectively, the "Company Auditors Proposal"). - 3.
-In accordance with the Company's Bye-laws, to vote on a proposal to be considered by the Company, as the holder of all outstanding shares of Renaissance Reinsurance Ltd. ("Renaissance"), to elect four Class I directors of Renaissance to serve until the Company's 2002 Annual Meeting (the "Renaissance Board Proposal").

-- 4. In accordance with the Company's Bye-laws, to vote on a proposal to be considered by the Company, as the holder of all outstanding shares of Renaissance, to appoint the firm Ernst & Young LLP, independent auditors, to serve as Renaissance's independent auditors for the 1999 fiscal year until the Company's 2000 Annual Meeting and to refer the determination of the auditors' remuneration to the Board (collectively, the "Renaissance Auditors Proposal"). - 5.
-In accordance with the Company's Bye-Laws, to vote on a proposal to be considered by the Company, as the holder of all outstanding shares of Renaissance, to amend the Memorandum of Association of Renaissance to increase the minimum issued and fully paid share capital of Renaissance from \$1 million to \$1.25 million (the "Renaissance Share Capital Proposal" and collectively with the foregoing, the "Proposals").
+- To elect four Class II directors of the Company to serve until the Company's 2003 Annual Meeting (the "Company Board Proposal"). - 2.
+To appoint the firm of Ernst & Young LLP, independent auditors, to serve as the Company's independent auditors for the 2000 fiscal year until the Company's 2001 Annual Meeting, and to refer the determination of the auditors' remuneration to the Board (collectively, the "Company Auditors Proposal"). - 3.
+In accordance with the Company's Bye-laws, to vote on a proposal to be considered by the Company, as the holder of all outstanding shares of Renaissance Reinsurance Ltd. ("Renaissance"), to elect four Class II directors of Renaissance to serve until the Company's 2003 Annual Meeting (the "Renaissance Board Proposal"). - 4.
+In accordance with the Company's Bye-laws, to vote on a proposal to be considered by the Company, as the holder of all outstanding shares of Renaissance, to appoint the firm Ernst & Young LLP, independent auditors, to serve as Renaissance's independent auditors for the 2000 fiscal year until the Company's 2001 Annual Meeting and to refer the determination of the auditors' remuneration to the Board (collectively, the "Renaissance Auditors Proposal").

-At the Annual Meeting, shareholders will also receive the report of the Company's independent auditors and the financial statements of the Company for the year ended December 31, 1998, and may also be asked to consider and take action with respect to such other matters as may properly come before the Annual Meeting.
+At the Annual Meeting, shareholders will also receive the report of the Company's independent auditors and the financial statements of the Company for the year ended December 31, 1999, and may also be asked to consider and take action with respect to such other matters as may properly come before the Annual Meeting.

 All of the above Proposals will be decided by the affirmative vote of a majority of the voting rights attached to the Common Shares present, in person or by proxy, at the Annual Meeting, and entitled to vote thereon.
 A hand vote will be taken unless a poll is requested pursuant to the Bye-Laws.
-Warburg, Pincus Investors, L.P. ("Warburg"), GE Investment Private Placement Partners I-Insurance, Limited Partnership ("GE Insurance"), PT Investments, Inc. ("PT Investments"), United States Fidelity and Guaranty Company ("USF&G"); a wholly owned subsidiary of The St. Paul Companies ("St. Paul"), and the Company's directors and executive officers intend to vote their shares, representing in the aggregate approximately 45% of the outstanding voting rights attached to the Common Shares, in favor of each of the Proposals to be acted on at the Annual Meeting.
+Warburg, Pincus Investors, L.P. ("Warburg"), PT Investments, Inc. ("PT Investments"), United States Fidelity and Guaranty Company ("USF&G"); a wholly owned subsidiary of The St. Paul Companies ("St. Paul"), and the Company's directors and executive officers intend to vote their shares, representing in the aggregate approximately 38% of the outstanding voting rights attached to the Common Shares, in favor of each of the Proposals to be acted on at the Annual Meeting.
 THEREFORE, THE COMPANY BELIEVES THAT APPROVAL OF EACH PROPOSAL DESCRIBED HEREIN IS ASSURED.

-Following the Annual Meeting, Renaissance will hold its annual general meeting of shareholders, at which meeting the Company, in accordance with the Company's Bye-Laws, will vote all of the outstanding shares of Renaissance (all of which the Company owns) in accordance with and proportional to the vote of the shareholders at the Annual Meeting on the Renaissance Board Proposal, the Renaissance Auditors Proposal and the Renaissance Share Capital Proposal.
+Following the Annual Meeting, Renaissance will hold its annual general meeting of shareholders, at which meeting the Company, in accordance with the Company's Bye-Laws, will vote all of the outstanding shares of Renaissance (all of which the Company owns) in accordance with and proportional to the vote of the shareholders at the Annual Meeting on the Renaissance Board Proposal, and the Renaissance Auditors Proposal.